 Finally, bake for another 12-14 minutes after flipping—and I definitely recommend watching closely during the final stretch so they don’t burn!

 What’s a Chip without a Dip?

 Since the best way to enjoy any chip is with a tasty dip, I’ve paired these homemade black bean chips with a creamy avocado dip!
 It’s got all of the yummy, savory, nutty flavors that I love in a guacamole, with a bit of creamy yogurt added to the mix.
 Use the non-dairy yogurt of your choice, and you’ve got a vegan dip to serve with your vegan chips!

-with ingredients this clean and simple, healthy snacking couldn’t be
+Chips and dip don’t have to be a demonized, ultra-processed, nutrient-lacking snack.
+By making tasty homemade alternatives with ingredients this clean and simple, healthy snacking couldn’t be easier!

 Vegan Homemade Black Bean Chips & Simple Avocado Dip